hmb38/http_requests/README.md

 # http_requests

-an simple python experimen to use (http) requests and JSON packages to download planet data
+an simple python experiment to use (http) requests and JSON packages to download planet data